 MA Comprehensive Examination

 This examination will be based on a reading list in literature, culture, and theory prepared by the Graduate Faculty.
 It will be administered by an Examination Committee composed of the Associate Chair for Graduate Studies and two other members of the Graduate Faculty, appointed by the Chair.
-The examination will consist of three essays of three hours each, based on questions formulated by the Examination Committee, and a one-hour oral examination designed to test the student's overall knowledge of the reading list.
-Normally the three essays will be written within a six-day period, and the one-hour oral exam will normally follow within two weeks.
-Two of the three essays must be written in French, but should students decide to exercise the option of writing one in English, they are entirely free to choose which one it shall be.
+The examination will consist of two essays of three hours each, based on questions formulated by the Examination Committee, and a one-hour oral examination designed to test the student's overall knowledge of the reading list.
+Normally the two essays will be written within a six-day period, and the one-hour oral exam will normally follow within two weeks.
+One of the essays can be written in English.
 The Comprehensive Examination must be taken during the fourth semester of the MA program.

 Two-Year Plan of Study